11 CONFLICTS BETWEEN COMPANIES AND A DESIGN AGENCY

 # 7 "You're only painting anyway."
 Company Y

-There are clients that think graphic designers only paint and scribble a bit.
+There are clients that think design agencies only paint and scribble a bit.
 This might be the case here and there for "low price designers", but for professionals this neither reflects the truth, nor respectful manners.

-½ Solution: Here designers can only make their position clear or in the worst case not even work for such clients.
+½ Solution: Here design agencies can only make their position clear or in the worst case not even work for such clients.
 Also, disrespectful clients often pay late, or don’t pay at all.

 # 8 "A burger flyer?
 We wanted a cinema poster!"
 Company Y